Tata-Innovation-Center/Tata-Innovation-Center.github.io/docs/machine-learning/em.md

 ## Latent variable models

-In our world, there are variables that can be observed and there are also variables that are unobservable. for example, your blood pressure, your blood sugar and glucose and are variable that can be meassured, however, your general health condition, is unobservable.
+In our world, there are variables that can be observed and there are also variables that are unobservable. for example, your blood pressure, your blood sugar and glucose and are variable that can be meassured, however, your overall health condition, is unobservable in some sense.

 More formally, a latent variable model (LVM) $$p$$ is a probability distribution over two sets of variables
 $$x,z$$: